Niobe: Literature

 The story of Niobe, and especially her sorrows, is an ancient one.
 The context in which she is mentioned by Achilles to Priam in Homer's Iliad is as a stock type for mourning.
 Priam is not unlike Niobe in the sense that he was also grieving for his son Hector, who was killed and not buried for several days.

 Niobe is also mentioned in Sophocles's Antigone where, as Antigone is marched toward her death, she compares her own loneliness to that of Niobe.
 Sophocles is said to have also contributed a play titled Niobe that is lost.

 The Niobe of Aeschylus, set in Thebes, survives in fragmentary quotes that were supplemented by a papyrus sheet containing twenty-one lines of text.
 From the fragments it appears that for the first part of the tragedy the grieving Niobe sits veiled and silent.

 Furthermore, the conflict between Niobe and Leto is mentioned in one of Sappho's poetic fragments ("Before they were mothers, Leto and Niobe had been the most devoted of friends.").

+Paestan lekythos depicting Niobe turning to stone, c.
+330 B.C, Altes Museum, Berlin.

 In Latin language sources, Niobe's account is first told by Hyginus in his collection of stories in brief and plain Fabulae.

 Parthenius of Nicaea records a rare version of the story of Niobe, in which her father is called Assaon and her husband Philottus.
 The circumstances in which Niobe loses her children are also different, see Niobids § Parthenius variant.

 Niobe's iconic tears were also mentioned in Hamlet's soliloquy (Act 1, Scene 2), in which he contrasts his mother's grief over the dead King, Hamlet's father – "like Niobe, all tears" – to her unseemly hasty marriage to Claudius.

 The quotation from Hamlet is also used in Dorothy L. Sayers' novel Murder Must Advertise, in which an advertising agency's client turns down an advertisement using the quotation as a caption.

+In Childe Harold’s Pilgrimage, Lord Byron famously refers to Rome as “the Niobe of nations,” invoking the mythological figure of Niobe to lament the decline and fallen grandeur of the Roman Empire.
+Oscar Wilde is likewise reported to have adapted Byron’s formulation when declaring that “Ireland is the Niobe among nations.
+The noblest of materials for a great nation there were wrecked by the folly of England.”
+By appropriating Byron’s classical metaphor, Wilde reconfigures it to articulate the condition of colonial Ireland, presenting the nation as a victim of imperial oppression whose potential has been thwarted by British rule.

 In William Faulkner's novel Absalom, Absalom!
 Faulkner compares Ellen, the wife of Sutpen and father of Henry and Judith, to Niobe, "this Niobe without tears, who had conceived to the demon [Sutpen] in a kind of nightmare" (Chapter 1).

 Among works of modern literature which have Niobe as a central theme, Kate Daniels' Niobe Poems can be cited.